 Constantin Brancusi Day is an annual holiday held every February 19 to celebrate the life of the artist Constantin Brancusi widely regarded as one of the most influential sculptors of the 20th century and a pioneer of modernism.
-Born on February 19, 1876, Romanians observe Constantin Brancusi Day in honor of their famous compatriot.
+Romanians observe Constantin Brancusi Day in honor of their famous compatriot, who was born on February 19, 1876.

 Brancusi, who was also a photographer, drew inspiration for his artworks from mystical folklore and traditional sources.
 Although his works were often regarded by others as abstract, the artist claimed his creations were expressive representations of his subjects.
 He produced carvings from wood, metal, marble, stone, and bronze.
 Later, Brancusi moved to Paris and joined a community of artists.